The Rhine River – Basel to Amsterdam

-When we did our Rhine River Cruise a couple years ago we flew into Zurich International Airport and spent a couple of days there to get over our jet lag before taking the train to Basel to start the tour.
+When we did our Rhine River Cruise a couple years ago we flew into Zurich International Airport and spent a couple of days there to get over our jet lag before taking the train to Basel to start the cruise.
 Of course, we ended our cruise in Amsterdam, arriving on Mother’s Day.
 Since we arrived by river boat, we will discuss arrival at Amsterdam by way of the river first then talk about arrival via the airport.
 If you happen to be taking the river cruise from Basel to Amsterdam, you may want to check out our page on Zurich were we talk about our visit to Zurich.

-We wanted to get there by Mother’s Day so that we could still have a chance to see the fields of tulips in bloom in and around Keukenhof Gardens.
+We wanted to get to Amsterdam by Mother’s Day so that we could still have a chance to see the fields of tulips in bloom in and around Keukenhof Gardens.
 Usually by late April or early May, they are already beginning to dead head the tulips to increase the size of the bulbs.
 They are, of course, growing them so that they can sell the bulbs, not for the wonderful show that they provide.
 As you can see in the field below, they only have the red ones and off in the distance, the yellow ones to deadhead.

 2013-05-13 11.43.07